 LINE is a messaging application developed and operated by LINE Inc (unlisted).
 The LINE messaging application has achieved substantial market penetration in Asian countries such as Japan, Thailand, and Taiwan.

-Planning and development of medical buildings and medical plazas

-In addition to private practice clinics, the company engages in the planning and development of facilities that house multiple medical clinics (medical buildings and medical plazas).
+Planning and development of medical buildings and medical plazas medical clinics (medical buildings and medical plazas).
 The real estate business is mainly operated by subsidiary Nihon Leben, which was a subsidiary, but was absorbed in October 2017.